Jovan Julien

 About

-Jovan Julien (li~ they/them) is an Assistant Professor with joint appointments in the H. Milton Stewart School of Industrial and Systems Engineering and the School of Public Policy at Georgia Tech.
+Jovan Julien is an Assistant Professor with joint appointments in the H. Milton Stewart School of Industrial and Systems Engineering and the School of Public Policy at Georgia Tech.
 They are also a Georgia Power Faculty Fellow.

 Jovan received their B.Sc in Biomedical Engineering from Brown University, and a MS in health systems engineering and PhD degree in Operations Research from Georgia Institute of Technology's H. Milton Stewart School of Industrial & Systems Engineering where they were a Robert Wood Johnson Foundation Health Policy Research Scholar.